(ISC)² Code Of Ethics

 The current committee members serve diligently in their capacity.
 As complaints and responses are received, the committee reviews both sides and renders a recommendation to the board for a final decision.

-- Biljana Cerin, Committee Member
+- Biljana Cerin, Committee Chair

 - Richard Nealon, Committee Member